-Recommendations Software behaviour prediction supporting decisions in development process. for Work Adaptive software design triggered by events (data, infrastructure, apps, etc.) and non- Programme functional requirements (policy changes adaptation) at run-time Why this is a priority Large investments (effort and cost) on SW development that afterwards is not complex with requirements.
-Lack of decision support for developers in selecting the right path development choices.
+Recommendations for Work Programme Increasing automation in both application deployment and operation of data centres running cloud platforms.
+The integration of physical hardware with virtualisation.
+Increase the understanding of the impact of various hardware properties on application performance and energy consumption.
+Software Engineering principles with a focus on Communication, Sharing and Distribution.
+Why this is a priority Programming and software engineering is geared towards a traditional model of local, non-shared execution which generates an increasing amount of cost and effort to develop efficient software meeting the cloud requirements (sharing, distribution etc.).
+Lack of decision support for developers in selecting the right path in development choices.
 Importance of fostering re-use and other "n-bilities".
-Reducing cost of making the "n-bilities" decision and trade-offs.
-Software is not currently contraware.
-Build more efficient software from different aspects (energy, scalability, privacy, etc.).
+Reducing the cost of making the "n-bilities" decision and trade-offs.
+Software is not currently context-aware.
 Supporting decisions at run-time.
-Lack of control of execute environment.
-What technological Models, (Dynamic) metrics and supporting tools for concepts such "technical debt", innovation is required "requirements testability".
-New design patterns.
-Software engineering processes (programing and data models) and development processes.
-Simulation tools.
-Impact on marketEasier and cost-effective software development, operation and maintenance.
-Reduce in SW development decisions.
-Reduce time the market takes for SW transition.
-Bro offering since it is not coupled anymore to infrastructure.
-The ultimate goal is to foster the development of a new paradigm for soft engineering in Europe.
-Main beneficiaries End-users, SW developer companies or technology companies depending on the challenge.
+Lack of control of execution environment.
+What technological A whole new software engineering principle meeting the whole lifecycle of applications innovation is in the cloud - including models, metrics, design and testing patterns, as well as tools required Impact on market Easier and cost-effective software development, operation and maintenance.
+Reduce risk in SW development decisions that meets the requirements for availability, resource utilisation, quality of service etc. Broader offering since it is not coupled anymore to infrastructure.
+The ultimate goal is to foster the development of a new paradigm for software engineering in Europe.
+Main beneficiaries End-users, software developers, service providers, SW developer companies or technology companies depending on the challenge.
 Table 3 Software Engineering: Summary of main findings